databoy-eng/Project-TMDB-Data-Analysis-/README.md

 ### Project: TMDB Data Analysis

 TMDB is the dataset originated from Kaggle to be used for this investigated research.
 That dataset contains over 10,00 movies gathered from The Movie Database(TMDB).
-Consisting of of 21 columns addressing areas as revenue, budget, and popularity.
+Consisting of of 21 columns addressing areas as revenue, budget, title, cast, director, runtime, release year etc.

-The following segment provides the research questions that guided this exploratory analysis.
+This data set contains information about 10,000 movies collected from The Movie Database (TMDb).
+Contains data such as The following segment provides the research questions that guided this exploratory analysis.

 1) Which movie has the highest and lowest profit?